A college degree is one signal.

 What to check:

-A customer success job can be great when the expectations are clear.
+A customer success job can be great when expectations are clear.

 It can also become constant meetings, churn pressure, and vague ownership if the company cannot explain the role.